X-SLAYER/flutter_overlay_window/README.md

       log("Current Event: $event");
     });

- /// use [OverlayFlag.flagNotTouchModal] when you want to use fields that show keyboards await FlutterOverlayWindow.showOverlay(flag: OverlayFlag.flagNotTouchModal);
+ /// use [OverlayFlag.focusPointer] when you want to use fields that show keyboards await FlutterOverlayWindow.showOverlay(flag: OverlayFlag.focusPointer);

 ```